 Nuclear Materials and Engineering (NuME)

+Many of our theses in nuclear engineering topics are written at the organizations in this field (VTT, Fortum, STUK, TVO) or instructed by their expert personnel.
 In reactor physics, the group partners with VTT Technical Research Centre of Finland Ltd., where the Reactor Analysis team develops state-of-the-art computational tools such as Serpent for the safety analyses of current and future nuclear fission reactors.
 The VTT team led by Prof. Jaakko Leppänen is strongly involved in teaching of nuclear engineering topics and also provides research trainee positions to our students.

 The course is intended for students minoring in energy sciences.
 It is lectured every spring.
 The course has three main parts: current, generation II and generation III nuclear reactors, future generation IV fission reactors and fusion reactors.
 The contents are basics of nuclear physics and technology, nuclear fuel cycle, nuclear waste management, safety and nuclear specific issues.
 Fusion reactor concepts, basics of fusion physics and material issues are also covered.
 The course is lectured in Finnish.